Miele Triflex HX1 vs. Dyson V12 Detect

 Instead of copying Dyson’s framework, Miele went in another direction for its first cordless stick vacuum.

-As its name implies, the Triflex is unique; consumers can use it in three configurations.
+As its name implies, the Triflex is unique; it can be used in three configurations.

 The first is putting the dustbin container on top in a traditional stick vacuum setup.